When Should I See a Lawyer?

 Aside from this information, some lawyers are now using consumer advertising on radio, television, newspapers, magazines, in other media and on the web to inform the public of their services and charges for certain routine legal matters.

 All attorneys who practice law in Florida have undergone extensive character and fitness checks as well as a rigorous examination and are required to meet certain requirements for continuing legal education.
-Effective Jan.
-1, 2017, each member shall complete a minimum of 33 credit hours of approved continuing legal education activity every three years.
+Florida Bar members are required to meet a minimum of 33 credit hours of approved continuing legal education activity every three years.
 Five of the hours must be in the area of legal ethics or professionalism, including approved substance abuse and mental illness awareness programs.

 Some lawyers operate their law business by themselves, while others are in law firms with various numbers of attorneys.
 They may have a general practice, handling a variety of legal problems, or concentrate their knowledge and skills in one or more specific areas of the law, such as personal injury, real estate, commercial or tax law.